ryanbateman/hivemq-mcp/src/mcp-server/README.md

 The main server logic in `src/mcp-server/server.ts` handles the creation of the `McpServer` instance.
 This instance is then connected to a transport layer:

 - **Stdio Transport (`src/mcp-server/transports/stdioTransport.ts`)**: Used for direct communication when the server is a child process.
 It leverages `StdioServerTransport` from the SDK.
-- **Streamable HTTP Transport (`src/mcp-server/transports/httpTransport.ts`)**: Provides an HTTP interface using Express and Server-Sent Events (SSE) for streaming, managed by `StreamableHTTPServerTransport` from the SDK.
+- **Streamable HTTP Transport (`src/mcp-server/transports/httpTransport.ts`)**: Provides an HTTP interface using Hono and Server-Sent Events (SSE) for streaming, managed by `StreamableHTTPServerTransport` from the SDK.
 This transport handles session management, authentication (via `authMiddleware.ts`), and CORS.

 When you register your tools and resources in `createMcpServerInstance`, they become available regardless of the chosen transport, as the core `McpServer` instance handles the protocol logic.